TumbleOwlee/gene-set-enrichment/README.md

 Afterwards you will have a `renv.sif` file that contains the R environment.
 You can execute any command in this environment by executing `./renv.sif <command>`.
 To get to the interactive R shell, just run `./renv.sif R` and use it as if it was installed locally.

+Alternatively you can check out the `Actions` tab since the configured workflow will perform a build whenever the file `./singularity/renv.def` changes.
+This way you can simply download the attached file and unpack the `renv.sif` image.

 ## Docker

 If you prefer to use a docker container, you can simply use the `./singularity/singularity2docker.sh` script.
 Just execute the command below.
 The script is provided by [SingularityHub](https://github.com/singularityhub/singularity2docker).